Accelerating qubit reset through the Mpemba effect: Accelerating qubit reset in the presence of Markovian dissipation

 The spectral decomposition of the Lindbladian reads $\hat{\mathcal{L}} = \sum_k \lambda_k \vecket{r_k}\!\vecbra{l_k}$, where $\vecket{r_k}$ ($\vecket{l_k}$) denotes the right (left) eigenvector corresponding to the complex eigenvalue $\lambda_k$.
 The eigenvalues have negative real parts, come in complex-conjugate pairs, and it is convenient to sort them as $\lambda_1 = 0 < \abs{\Re(\lambda_2)} \leq \abs{\Re(\lambda_3)} \leq \cdots$.
 In the eigenbasis of $\hat{\mathcal{L}}$, the time evolution of the initial state $\vecket{\rho_i}$ can be written as~\cite{Carollo2021}

 where the steady state $\vecket{\rho_\mathrm{ss}}$ is the right eigenvector $\vecket{r_1}$ corresponding to the eigenvalue $\lambda_1=0$. \cref{eq:lindblad:decomposition} tells us that for an arbitrary initial state $\vecket{\rho_i}$, at late times the dynamics will be dominated by the slowest-decaying component, i.e., the equilibration speed will be proportional to $\exp(\abs{\Re(\lambda_2)}t)$.
 Instead, for a special initial state $\vecket{\rho_i'}$ having zero overlap with the slowest decaying mode $\vecket{l_2}$, the equilibration rate will be dictated by $\abs{\Re(\lambda_3)}$.
 When such a fast-equilibrating state is initially further from the steady state with respect to some (pseudo-)distance function $D$, the curves defined by $D$ will cross in time, which is known as a strong Mpemba effect~\cite{Lu2017}.
-Beyond its realization in Lindbladian dynamics~\cite{Nava2019, Carollo2021, Bao2022, Kochsiek2022, Ivander2023, Wang2024, Aharony2024, Moroder2024, , Xu2025, Longhi2025, Summer2025, Solanki2025, Xu2025}, the Mpemba effect has been investigated in non-Markovian open quantum systems~\cite{Strachan2024, Li2025, Zhang2025} and in the anomalous restoration of symmetries~\cite{Ares2023Nat, Ares2025, Rylands2024, Turkeshi2024, Liu2024}.
+In addition to its realization in Lindbladian dynamics~\cite{Nava2019, Carollo2021, Bao2022, Kochsiek2022, Ivander2023, Wang2024, Aharony2024, Moroder2024, , Xu2025, Longhi2025, Summer2025, Solanki2025, Xu2025, Beato2026}, a protocol has been developed for its unambiguous identification and classification~\cite{Nava2024}.
+Furthermore, the Mpemba effect has been investigated in non-Markovian open quantum systems~\cite{Strachan2024, Li2025, Zhang2025} and in the anomalous restoration of symmetries~\cite{Ares2023Nat, Ares2025, Rylands2024, Turkeshi2024, Liu2024,Joshi2024}.
+Another recent development concerns the discovery of the Pontus-Mpemba effect, which explicitly takes into account the time needed for preparing the system in the “further from equilibrium” initial state~\cite{Nava2025}.
 Moreover, its practical utility has recently been explored in the context of quantum state preparation~\cite{Westhoff2025} and the discharging of quantum batteries~\cite{Medina2024}.

 An important type of Lindbladian is the Davies map~\cite{Davies1979}, which models the thermalization of a quantum system weakly coupled to a Markovian environment.
 The dissipator is defined by jump operators corresponding to the transition elements of the system's Hamiltonian $\hat{H}$.
 The associated prefactors satisfy the detailed balance condition, ensuring that the steady state is a thermal state.
 Importantly, the vectorized generator $\hat{\mathcal{L}}$ of the Davies map can be brought into block-diagonal form, consisting of one smaller block that governs the evolution of the diagonal elements (populations) and a larger block that describes the dynamics of the off-diagonal elements (quantum coherences).
 Furthermore, the real eigenvalues of $\hat{\mathcal{L}}$ correspond to populations, whereas complex eigenvalues are associated with coherences.
 This separation between population and coherence dynamics provides a natural handle to selectively modify the relaxation behavior of a qubit by acting on its coherences alone~\cite{Moroder2024}.